 The COVID-19 pandemic’s harsh financial impact has prompted a drastic and rapid regulatory response, consisting of numerous new orders, rules and guidance that evolve by the day to protect consumers who are struggling to make loan payments and access cash (Emergency Regulations).
 These changing demands have created an immense burden on banks and Fintech companies as they try to keep up.
 In Goodwin’s latest Fintech Flash, we break down the Emergency Regulations and provide insight into how banks and Fintech companies can plan a response that best serves their customers while avoiding the potential litigation and regulatory risks.

 The digital currency and blockchain space witnessed significant regulatory and legal developments in the first quarter of 2020, despite the current COVID-19 pandemic affecting the globe.
 From a proposed safe harbor by U.S. SEC Commissioner Hester Peirce, sometimes referred to as “Crypto Mom,” for network developers to continued state regulatory activity around cryptocurrency exchanges and issuers, the industry has picked up where it left off in 2019 as it continues to develop and grow.
 Access the flipbook to read about these developments in detail.

-On May 1, Goodwin Private Equity partners Kristopher Ring and Fredrich N. Lim were guests on an episode of ACG Middle Market’s “Growth TV” series, which highlighted pending changes to the Main Street Lending Program component of the U.S. CARES Act.
+On May 1, Goodwin Private Equity partner Kristopher Ring was a guest on an episode of ACG Middle Market’s “Growth TV” series, which highlighted pending changes to the Main Street Lending Program component of the U.S. CARES Act.
 Watch the webinar recording to learn more.